python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 TODO: screenshot needs new code

-If it runs, you should see this:
+If it runs, it should look like this:

 ![specAnSim.png](https://github.com/python-can-define-radio/sdr-course/blob/main/resources/assets/specAnSim1.png?raw=true)